Sonic Hauntings in a Big House

 Since May 2019, I have been artist-in-residence at Killruddery House & Gardens (just outside of Bray, Ireland) as part of a practice-led PhD at SMARTlab, part of the Inclusive Design Research Centre of Ireland, University College Dublin, and funded by the Irish Research Council.
 Killruddery is a beautiful estate in County Wicklow, home to the Brabazon family and the seat of the Earl and Countess of Meath.
-The family have been resident here since 1618 and their archives trace a long and complex history.
+The family have been living here since 1618 and their archives trace a long and complex history.
 Killruddery is open to the public as a heritage experience and they host festivals, film sets, weddings and events, as well as a farmer’s market and recreational activities.

-My aim is to sonify some of the untold and unheard stories of Killruddery not found in the guidebooks, to create a hauntological sound archive ‘The Ancestors’, in which key objects, images and narratives from the written archives are brought to life using emerging 3D audio technologies.
-These sonic spectres will be geo-located in the grounds of the estate, creating an interactive, immersive experience via audio geo-location platform Echoes, and will be open to the public in Spring 2023.
+My aim is to sonify some of the untold and unheard stories of the Killruddery estate not found in the guidebooks, to create a hauntological sound trail ‘The Ancestors’, in which key objects, images and narratives from the written archives are brought to life using emerging 3D audio technologies.
+These sonic spectres will be situated in the grounds of the estate, creating an interactive, immersive sound installation via audio geo-location platform Echoes, and will be open to the public from Spring 2023.

 The project is funded by the Irish Research Council and the Killruddery Estate